cloudstoragesec/terraform-aws-cloud-storage-security/README.md

 ## Overview

-This Terraform module facilitates the seamless setup and deployment of Cloud Storage Security (CSS) within an AWS environment as an alternative to the primary CloudFormation deployment method.
+This Terraform module facilitates the seamless setup and deployment of Cloud Storage Security (CSS) within an AWS environment as an alternative to the CloudFormation deployment method.

 ## Prerequisites
 Subscribe to AWS Marketplace Listing